srand/jolt/docs/quickstart.rst

 Publishing Files
 -----------------

 Tasks that don't produce output are not very useful.
 Let's rework our task to instead produce a file with the ``Hello world!`` message.
 We also shorten its name to ``hello``.

 .. code-block:: python

-    from tasks import *
+    from jolt import *

     class HelloWorld(Task):
         """ Creates a text file with cheerful message """

         name = "hello"

         def run(self, deps, tools):
             with tools.builddir() as b, tools.cwd(b):
                 tools.write_file("message.txt", "Hello world!")